cs0320-f25/typescript-csv-lucas-j-zheng/README.md

     My initial ideas are above in step 1.
 The LLM suggested the ones in step 2.
 The results differed when I prompted specifically for different use cases.
 I prompted to ask for a parser that works well for parsing ML training data & it mentioned specific tensor/numpy functionality and type casting needs.
 But generally, it gave more broad answers that weren't as helpful.
 I really liked the 2 I put in my step 3 (1,4).
 Different delimiters is a great idea to make it a more all-encompassing parser and also the reverse support is a great idea.
 It mentioned something about different types of newlines for operating systems/computers -- i didn't really understand that.

     As a user of the application I am able to use delimiters other than commas in case I am given data in that way, I am able to get the same information from csv or other types of delimiters.
-    As a user of the applicatoin, I can put entire sentences with commas inside of quotes without it adversely affecting parsing.
+    As a user of the application, I can put entire sentences with commas inside of quotes without it adversely affecting parsing.
-    As a user of the applicatoin, I can give incomplete data and the parser labels the incomplete cells as null.
+    As a user of the application, I can give incomplete data and the parser labels the incomplete cells as null.
     As a user of the application, I can reverse parse, turn an object or array into a csv for storage.

 ### Design Choices